 Match the workplace setting

 Setting the tone in your workplace is very important, and in today’s job market, a first impression can mean the difference between landing your dream job or not even being considered.
 The key to making a great impression is to not only dress for the job you want but to dress for the job you have.
-The workplace setting attire for a business meeting is formal and content as you would expect, but when you’re meeting clients or customers, you should match the workplace setting attire for a business meeting.
+The workplace setting attire for a business meeting is formal if it is being held at a workplace conference room (learn more about meeting room furniture on office monster or similar websites) with a whiteboard and projector.
+Whereas, when you’re meeting clients or customers in a public setting such as a cafe or restaurant, you may have to opt for semi-casual attire for a business meeting.

 When attending any kind of business gathering, it’s important to dress in a way that is consistent with the atmosphere of the event.
 While there’s no specific dress code, there are certain unwritten criteria that indicate whether you’re wearing the right attire.
 One of these is matching the workplace setting attire for a business meeting.
 They’ll want to know you’re serious about your business and that you’ll respect them.

 Avoid clothes considered informal.

 Dressing for the office doesn’t have to be a struggle.
 It shouldn’t be.
 Dressing appropriately for your boss, co-workers, and clients, while remaining comfortable can go a long way toward avoiding awkward moments and helping you make a great first impression.

 Does your company have a formal dress code?
 If not, you may run into some problems when it comes time to dress for an important business meeting.
 Some bosses believe business casual attire is a dead giveaway for an employee who has slacked off on the job.
 Others insist on business formal attire, which could mean no sandals, no t-shirts, and no jeans.
 Whatever the dress code may be, there are some items you should avoid and some items you should wear.